-Residents of Studio City, Calif. pick up paychecks that are higher than any other city — the median salary is about $130K annually; other top-paying cities include Los Angeles, Calif. ($90K) and Orlando, Fla. ($66K).
-Across Universal Studios Inc's U.S. offices, employees in the state of California earn the most, taking home $90K per year.
+Residents of Studio City, Calif. pick up paychecks that are higher than any other city — the median salary is about $130K per year; other top-paying cities include Los Angeles, Calif. (around $93K) and Orlando, Fla. ($65K).
+By state, the highest compensation levels appear in California, where the average salary is about $93K annually.

 Years of Experience